Español English

 The genus Muscari, family Asparagaceae, includes 40-50 species of bulbous plants native to Asia and Europe.
 Some species are: Muscari neglectum, Muscari macrocarpum, Muscari azureum, Muscari latifolium, Muscari armeniacum, Muscari comosum.

-Common names: Common grape hyacinth or Starch grape hyacinth.
+Common names: Common grape hyacinth, Starch grape hyacinth.
 This species is native to Europe, Asia, and North Africa.

 They are small bulbous plants that reach 30 cm (11.8") in height.
 The leaves are linear and deep green in color.
 The showy blue flowers appear in erect clusters above the leaves.
 They bloom in spring and occasionally in fall.